-Prior to launching Good Company, Laura began her career at National Public Radio (NPR) in the Engineering and IT department where she developed strategic partnerships in new media for public broadcasting.
-She later took on roles with Digital Equipment Corporation (DEC), Hewlett Packard, PBS and Discovery Communications.
-Her roles leading strategic alliances in technology, brand licensing for television media and education resulted in the development of key industry relationships in ed-tech, enterprise solutions, publishing, apparel, and digital media companies.
-Laura has also served as the co-founder and CMO of multiple start-up companies including Workbench Platform, now owned by Google Education, where she led marketing and partnerships, oversaw brand strategy, business development and digital marketing strategy.
+Prior to these roles, Laura began her career at National Public Radio (NPR) in the Engineering and IT department where she established some of its first technology partnerships in new media for public broadcasting.
+She later took on roles with Digital Equipment Corporation (DEC), Hewlett Packard, PBS, and Discovery Communications leading strategic alliances in technology, and brand licensing for television media and education properties.

 Laura holds an M.A. from Georgetown University in Communications, Culture and Technology and graduated Phi Beta Kappa with a B.A. in English and Communications from Trinity University in Washington D.C.